EV Charging Apps for EVs in Australia

 23. Smart Charge app for location and access to Smart Charge EV charging network, Apple or Android.
 Smart Charge https://smart-charge.com.au/ also provide an RFID card

-24. SolarHub Charge EV charging network app ( Apple or Android) and their website is
+24. SolarHub Charge EV charging network AC chargers app ( Apple or Android) and their website is

-25. Tesla EV charging network app for Apple and Android https://www.tesla.com/en_au/findus?
+25. Tesla EV charging network app for DC and AC chargers for Apple and Android https://www.tesla.com/en_au/findus?

 Other Apps